psteinroe/supabase-cache-helpers/docs/content/postgrest/queries.md

 ## `useQuery`

 Wrapper around the default data fetching hook that returns the query including the count without any modification of the data.
-The config parameter of the respective library can be passed as the second argument.
+All hooks accept a single options object with the `query` property and any additional configuration options from the respective library.

 === "SWR"